unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 ### The Supervisor Configuration File

 Though this file is not a requirement for any Custom Gateway Application, it is recommended for use with any long-running application.
 An example of when it is not used is when the "app" is a single command like `reboot` in the `install.sh` script or a simple maintenance script that changes configurations or uploads some debug data.
 For long-running applications, a file called `supervisor.conf` must be included with the app with the rules you (the developer) decide are the right rules for supervisor to manage your app.
-All supervisor configuration options are supported but some defaults are imposed if they are not included in your `supervisor.conf` file.
+All supervisor configuration options are supported, but some defaults are imposed if they are not included in your `supervisor.conf` file.
 These defaults are:

  - 'command': 'command'
  - 'stdout_logfile': '/var/log/<APP_NAME>.log',